 What Cause Palpitations?

-Palpitations are scary because the seemingly occur right of the blue, and often go away just as quickly.
+Palpitations are scary because they seemingly occur right of the blue, and often go away just as quickly.
 However, with improving research, we’ve been able to identify specific activities that significantly increase the chance of triggering palpitations.

 These risk factors include stress, anxiety, dehydration, low potassium, low blood sugar, too much caffeine, or a fever.

 When an individual is experiencing stress, their body is prone to releasing adrenaline as a response.
 The extra amount of adrenaline in your system can cause an increase in the heart rate.
-Additionally, most people don’t realize, but caffeine’s excessive consumption can be a severe trigger to palpitations, notably, in those people that suffer from certain underlying conditions.
+Additionally, most people don’t realize, that caffeine’s excessive consumption can be a severe trigger to palpitations, notably, in those people that suffer from certain underlying conditions.